wgmo/graphtik/docs/source/operations.rst

    >>> op_factory = operation(needs=['a'])

-Notice that we specified a `fn`, in order to get back a :class:`.FunctionalOperation` instance (and not a decorator).
+Notice that we specified a `fn`, in order to get back a :class:`.FnOp` instance (and not a decorator).

    >>> from graphtik import operation, compose